My unconventional, spirit-led healing after my narcissistic mother was gone.

 A little more about me

-When I’m not creating content for The Weight of Belief, you’ll find me enjoying great food, exploring the exciting rhythm of airports, savoring my love of first-class air travel, and staying in boutique hotels.
+When I’m not creating content for The Weight of Belief, you’ll find me enjoying great food and wine, soaking in the exciting rhythm of airports or plane spotting, savoring my love of first-class air travel, and sailing on my favorite small-ship, boutique cruise line.

 I love interior design, fashion, and great champagne.